-Therefore, most structural knowledge on unbinding/unfolding processes has been derived from atomistic simulations that were often limited to short timescales inaccessible to experiments and therefore not rigorously validated (24-28).
-Thus, today, a direct relationship between the energy landscape and the dynamic structural details of these seemingly simple biomolecular processes is missing.
-As a result, it is still unclear (i) how b precisely outlives days and unbinds under load, (ii) how and where b is located at the point of rupture and how the respective intermediates are stabilized, (iii) if there is only one or possibly several unbinding pathways, and if so, (iv) to what extent the unbinding paths change with loading rate.
-Here we address these questions by combining high-speed force spectroscopy (HS-FS) and fully atomistic simulations to observe b unbinding from SA over 11 decades of loading rates.
-We show that the unbinding pathway of the small molecule b from SA is much more complex than a "key that leaves a lock" and reveal a multitude of pathways and intermediate binding sites far from the binding pocket, similar to the various pathways and intermediate states of protein (un)folding.
+Although recent experimental developments accessing the microsecond timescale have shed light into the complexity of single molecule transition paths of protein and nucleic acid (un)folding (22-25), the amount of transient structural information extracted from single molecule experiments is rather limited.
+Therefore, most structural knowledge on unbinding/unfolding processes has been derived from atomistic simulations that were often limited to short time-scales inaccessible to experiments and therefore not rigorously validated (24-28).
+Thus today, a direct relationship between the energy landscape and the dynamic structural details of these seemingly simple biomolecular processes is missing.
+As a result, it is still unclear (a) how biotin precisely outlives days and unbinds under load, (b) how and where biotin is located at the point of rupture and how the respective intermediates are stabilized, (c) if there is only one or possibly several unbinding pathways, and if so, (d) to what extent the unbinding paths change with loading rate.
+Here we address these questions by combining high-speed force spectroscopy (HS-FS) and fully atomistic simulations to observe biotin unbinding from streptavidin over eleven decades of loading rates.
+We show that the unbinding pathway of the small molecule biotin from SA is much more complex than a "key that leaves a lock" and reveal a multitude of pathways and intermediate binding sites far from the binding pocket, similar to the various pathways and intermediate states of protein (un)folding.

-For the HS-FS experiments we used microcantilevers functionalized with b to probe the force required to rupture individual SA-b bonds at various loading rates (Fig. 1A, Left).
-The use of microcantilevers with response time of ~0.5 μ s and reading out the reflected laser beam at 0.05 μ s (high sampling rates up to 20 million samples per s) allowed tracking the cantilever position while pulling at velocities up to ~30,000 μ m/s, almost an order of magnitude faster than previous HS-FS measurements and about 1,000 times faster than conventional AFM FS measurements (11, 19, 29).
-All atom steered molecular dynamics (SMD) simulations precisely mimicked the experimental setup by using the fully solvated tetrameric structure of SA [Protein Data Bank (PDB) ID code 3RY2 (4)] and by pulling b using two springs in series, using the worm-like chain (WLC) model describing the PEG linker and a linear spring for the cantilever, whose end was moved at constant velocity (Fig. 1A, Right and Movies S1-S3).
-The overall applied pulling velocities ranged from 0.05 μm/s to 30,000 μm/s in HS-FS experiments (Fig. 1B) and from 1,000 μm/s to 5×10^{10} μm/s in SMD simulations (Fig. 1C), resulting in a combined range of loading rates from ~100 pN/s to ~1013 pN/s, covering 11 decades.
-Importantly, the wide experimental dynamic range up to such fast rates, together with recent simulation advances (30, 31), allowed direct overlap and comparison with in silico simulation loading rates over an entire decade between 108 and 109 pN/s (Fig. 2 and SI Appendix).
+For the HS-FS experiments we used microcantilevers functionalized with biotin to probe the force required to rupture individual SA-b bonds at various loading rates (Fig. 1a, left).
+The use of microcantilevers with response time of ~0.5 μs and reading out the reflected laser beam at 0.05us (high sampling rates up to 20 MSamples/s) allowed tracking the cantilever position while pulling at velocities up to ~30,000 μm/s, almost an order of magnitude faster than previous HS-FS measurements and about 1000 times faster than conventional AFM FS measurements (11, 19, 29).
+All atom steered molecular dynamics (SMD) simulations precisely mimicked the experimental setup by using the fully solvated tetrameric structure of streptavidin (PDB 3RY2 (4)) and by pulling biotin using two springs in series, using the worm like chain model describing the PEG-linker and a linear spring for the cantilever, whose end was moved at constant velocity (Fig. 1a, right, and SI movies 1-3).
+The overall applied pulling velocities ranged from 0.05 μ m/s to 30,000 μ m/s in HS-FS experiments (Fig. 1b), and from 1,000 μm/s to 5 1010 μm/s in SMD simulations (Fig. 1c), resulting in a combined range of loading rates from ~100 pN/s to ~ 10^{13} pN/s. covering eleven decades.
+Importantly, the wide experimental dynamic range up to such fast rates, together with recent simulation advances (30, 31), allowed direct overlap and comparison with in silico simulation loading rates over an entire decade between 108-109 pN/s (Fig. 2 and SI).